iainjreid/micro/README.md

   <img src="https://img.shields.io/depfu/Emphori/micro.svg?style=flat-square" />
 </p>

+This library is currently under active development, so please avoid using any of the exposed methods in projects that depend on any degree of upstream stability!

 ## Description

-Micro is a collection of individually packaged helpers, functional blocks, and general knick-knacks that often get repeated between projects.
+A collection of individually packaged helpers, functional blocks, and generally useful knick-knacks that often get repeated between projects.

 ## License